NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 But complexity ≠ unknowability.
 Every step can be computed, explained, and even visualized.

-The box is transparent-just very, very large.
+The box is transparent.
+Just very, very large.

-[^1]: Even if it wasn't though, non-deterministic $\neq$ non-algorithmic.